Solartraveler/irusb/README.md

 Since GPL 2.0 and Apache 2.0 are considered [incompatible](https://www.apache.org/licenses/GPL-compatibility.html) by the Free Software Foundation, but GPL 3.0 is considered compatible, GPL 3.0 is the only possible license for the firmware on the microcontroller side.

 The PCB is under creative common license.
 [CC-BY-SA 3.0 DE](https://creativecommons.org/licenses/by-sa/3.0/de/deed.en)

+## Windows users

+Windows makes using USB devices difficult :( These steps are tested with Windows 10 64bit version 1903.

+Install [python 3.9 for windows](https://www.python.org/downloads/windows/) and allow adding python to PATH.

+Start cmd

+Install pyusb with pip3 install pyusb

+Now calling irusb-control.py will result in the error message "No backed available."

+You will need a windows driver for IRUSB.  (libusbK-inf-wizard.exe)[https://sourceforge.net/projects/libusb-win32/files/libusb-win32-releases/libusbK-inf-wizard.exe] can generate one.
+I tried kernel driver package libusb0 v1.2.6.0.
+Select IRUSB (VID = 0x7700), then in the generated DriverPackages directory call InstallDriver.exe.

+Now calling irusb-control.py should work.